 Deal ends: 31 March 2025

 The Skoda Elroq is the firm's latest EV and the smaller sibling to the Enyaq.
 The Elroq is perfect for small families, and boasts a great range, loads of interior space and is even pretty fun to drive.
-Despite the fact it's only just arrived in the UK, Skoda is offering an early bird £3500 deposit contribution and 0% APR.
+Despite the fact it's only just arrived in the UK, Skoda is offering a £3000 deposit contribution on a four-year 6.9% APR deal, or 0% APR over a 36-month term.
 There's a generous 10,000-mile annual limit, too, and we're featuring the entry-level Elroq SE 50 here.

 Although the Hyundai Kona Electric is more conventional looking than its Ioniq 5 and 6 siblings, it's actually Hyundai's best-selling electric car.
-It's comfortable and promises over 310 miles on a single battery charge.
+It's comfortable and promises over 310 miles on a single battery charge, so it's not hard to see why it's a hit with buyers.
 This feature-packed Advance spec car is on offer with 2.9% APR and a £3000 deposit contribution from Hyundai.

 The Volvo EX30 is a compact and smartly designed small electric SUV with a design-conscious interior and a solid electric range.
 Volvo is currently offering all EX30 models with up to £2000 deposit contributions and no further customer deposit to pay, plus a low 2.9% APR, making it an affordable and striking option.
 We've chosen the cheapest EX30 Plus, which has a £1000 contribution.